textileio/community/docs/install/the-daemon.md

     SSkyezjKSb979BYYkwhgbq8GyB5HRry3gtf8CJBaNRKpFdt6

 You may optionally specify a word count and password that will be required along with your mnemonic phrase when accessing the wallet's account keys (run with `--help` for usage).

+!!! info
+    Every key "inside" an HD wallet can be derived from this mnemonic phrase.
+Effectively, the wallet _is_ the mnemonic phrase.

 The output contains information about the wallet's first account, or the keys at _index 0_. _Account seeds_ (private keys) always starts with an "S" for "secret" and _account addresses_ (public keys) always start with a "P" for "public".